-Interestingly, optimal surf lines can be horizontal or vertical depending on the type of the wave you're riding, and on what you're about to do next.
+Interestingly, optimal surf lines can be horizontal or vertical depending on the type of wave you're riding and on what you're about to do next.

 Waves peeling like a freight train will force you to pump down the line; mushy waves will ask you to find speed by bouncing through bottom turns and top-to-bottom approaches.